-The sight of woodland coated in snow is one of winter’s most magical images.
-As well as being beautiful, it provides a glimpse into the secretive lives of some of the animals that call the woods home.
+A woodland coated in snow is one of winter’s most magical images.
+Take a closer look and you might be able to glimpse into the secretive lives of some of the animals that live there.

-As they move across the snow-covered ground, animals leave footprints, known as tracks, behind.
-These tracks can tell us what creatures are living in the wood and give an insight into what they have been doing.
-So, the next time it snows, why not venture into the woods and see what you can learn about the animal inhabitants?
-Read on to find out how to identify some of the tracks you are likely to encounter.
+As they move across the snow-covered ground, animals leave footprints, known as tracks.
+These tracks can tell us what creatures are living in the wood and give us insight into what they have been up to.
+Venture into your nearest woods and see what you can learn about the animal inhabitants - snow is great for revealing their movements but you can find tracks in sand and wet mud too.
+Here's how to identify some of the tracks you might encounter.

 Snowfall reveals the movements of this wily hunter, which roams the woods in search of its next meal.